oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   Add a property to vm's vnic with passthrough profile that indicates whether connecting the vnic directly to VF is mandatory or the vnic can be connected to a regular network bridge in case there are no availiable VFs on any host.
 *   Displaying on passthrough vnic the VF to which it is connected, and the corresponding PF.
 *   Create a common in infrastracture for SR-IOV and VM-FEX.
-*   Applying QoS configured on profile/network on VF.
+*   Applying on VF the QoS configured on profile/network.

 ### Dependencies / Related Features